warrayquipsome/Chillax/Docs/FAQs.md

     * Optionally adjust the `--font-size` if you need to.

-And Now the new fonts should be applied.
+And now the new fonts should be applied.

 #### Alternatively, if you want to use a downloaded font: